 Something I started doing a few months ago is 28-day experiments.
-I’ve found that they’re an excellent way to make gradual changes to my work and lifestyle without too much pressure.
+I’ve found they’re an excellent way to make gradual changes to my work and lifestyle without too much pressure.
 I’m the kind of person who rebels against rules and is absolutely horrified at the thought of any sort of restriction placed on me, so saying I’m going to commit to doing something ‘forever’ – the way we often do when we decide to make big life-changing habits – doesn’t sit well with me, even if it’s something I ‘know’ will be good for me.

 The thing is, you never really know something for sure until you’ve experienced it first-hand.
 No matter how many ‘gurus’ declare it to be the best thing ever, you just don’t really know until you give it a bash yourself.
 You can suspect – but not know.
 After all, what works for someone else may not work for you.

-But having only committed to it for 28 days, I was now free to try something else.
 Twenty-eight days is a good amount of time: it’s long enough that you give something a proper shot, but not so long that you freak out about the foreverness of it.
 Calling it an ‘experiment’, not a ‘challenge’, implies that you’re doing this just to see.
 To figure out what works for you.
 There’s no pressure to stick to it after you’ve completed the set timeframe, and you’re not a failure if things don’t exactly go to plan; instead, you’ve simply learned something else about yourself.

 I highly recommend trying your own 28-day experiments if there are any areas of your life or business you want to improve.
 And, as you’re a regular human being, just like me, I suspect there are.
 Probably many.